eanderson111/ProjectOne/README.md

 APIs we will use: accuweather  and skyscanner

 Breakdown of tasks:
-Irina Montgomery and Eva Anderson(Project manners and Front-end)
+Irina Montgomery and Eva Anderson(Project managers and Front-end)
 Ian Theis and Benjamin Andersen (Back-end)